apify/apify-docs/sources/platform/storage/usage.md

 ### Python SDK {#python-sdk}

 The Apify [Python SDK](https://github.com/apify/apify-sdk-python) is a Python library providing tools to build your own Actors.
-We do not currently have an alternative to Crawlee for Python.
+Requires [Python](https://www.python.org/downloads/release/python-380/) 3.8 or above.

 ### JavaScript API client {#javascript-api-client}

-The Apify [JavaScript API client](https://github.com/apify/apify-client-js) (`apify-client`) allows you to access your datasets from any Node.js application, whether it is running on the Apify platform or elsewhere.
+The Apify [JavaScript API client](https://github.com/apify/apify-client-js) (`apify-client`) allows you to access your datasets from any Node.js application, whether it is running on the Apify platform or externally.

 Go to the [client's documentation](/api/client/js/docs) for help with setup.

 ### Python API client {#python-api-client}

-The Apify [Python API client](https://github.com/apify/apify-client-python) (`apify-client`) allows you to access your datasets from any Python application, whether it is running on the Apify platform or elsewhere.
+The Apify [Python API client](https://github.com/apify/apify-client-python) (`apify-client`) allows you to access your datasets from any Python application, whether it is running on the Apify platform or externally.
+Requires [Python](https://www.python.org/downloads/release/python-380/) 3.8 or above.

 Go to the [client's documentation](/api/client/python/docs/quick-start) for help with setup.